bokeh/pm/minutes/Technical Sync - 2020.md

-# 2020 Technical Sync Notes
+# 2020 Weekly Sync Notes

 ## Details

-Weekly technical sync meetings are a chance for active **@bokeh/dev** members to share technical updates about ongoing and planned work.
+Weekly sync meetings are a chance for active **@bokeh/dev** members to share technical updates about ongoing and planned work.

 **Time:** Wednesdays @ 08:00 Pacific US time (UTC -08:00)